wrench-project/wrench/doc/wrench_102.md

 `wrench::StorageService::getFreeSpace()` member function to find out how many bytes of free space are available on it.
 And so on...

-To take a concrete example, consider the WMS implementation in `examples/basic-examples/batch-bag-of-tasks/TwoTasksAtATimeBatchWMS.cpp`.
+To take a concrete example, consider the execution controller implementation in `examples/basic-examples/batch-bag-of-tasks/TwoTasksAtATimeBatchWMS.cpp`.
 This WMS finds out the compute speed of the cores of the compute nodes available to a `wrench::BatchComputeService` as: